Roothulhu/Pwnomicon/docs/07-password-attacks.md

 Evil-WinRM provides an alternative to SMB for Pass-the-Hash (PtH) attacks when:

-* SMB ports are blocked/filtered
+* SMB ports are blocked, filtered, or shares aren’t writable
-* Administrative rights are unavailable
+* You don’t have admin rights over SMB
 * PowerShell Remoting (WinRM) is enabled (TCP 5985/5986)

+Evil‑WinRM leverages WinRM (PowerShell Remoting) over HTTP(S) and doesn’t require SMB writable shares or service creation.

+As long as the account belongs to Remote Management Users or equivalent, you can authenticate using an NTLM hash and spawn a remote PowerShell session.

 ```bash
 evil-winrm -i <DOMAIN_IP> -u Administrator -H <HASH>